Exegesis: In a secular context

 Several universities, including the Sorbonne in Paris, Leiden University, and the Université Libre de Bruxelles (Free University of Brussels), put exegesis in a secular context, next to exegesis in a religious tradition.
 Secular exegesis is an element of the study of religion.

-At Australian and British universities, the exegesis forms part of the required work for fine arts, including creative-writing, doctorates.
-A scholarly text accompanies a creative work, such as a film, novel, poetry or other artistic output by the PhD candidate.
+At some universities in the United Kingdom, the United States, Canada, Australia, New Zealand, and Hong Kong, the exegesis forms part of the required work for fine arts doctorates, including creative-writing doctorates.
+A scholarly text accompanies a creative work, such as a film, novel, poetry, or other artistic output by the PhD candidate.
 Together, the two elements form the candidate's research thesis.